 The Community College System - About Ohlone College

-There were 13 million students attending community colleges in the United States in Fall 2009, representing 44% of all undergraduate students in the United States and 43% of all first-time freshmen in the United States.
-In 2008-2009 community colleges awarded more than 630,000 associate degrees and nearly 425,000 certificates.
+According to the American Association of Community Colleges, in 2016 there are 1108 community colleges in the United States, with 982 of those institutions being publicly controlled.
+In Fall 2014 there were 12.3 million students attending community colleges in the United States, representing 45% of all undergraduate students in the United States and 41% of all first-time freshmen in the United States.
+In 2013-2014 community colleges awarded 795,235 associate degrees and 494,995 certificates.

-During 2011-2012 the Ohlone Community College District served six high schools, two continuation high schools, two adult schools, and the Regional Occupational Programs, and almost 17,000 students.
+Ohlone College is a part of the Ohlone Community College District with campuses in Fremont and Newark, as well as the virtual campus of online course offerings.
+During 2015-2016 the Ohlone Community College District served seven high schools, two continuation high schools, two adult schools, and the Regional Occupational Programs, and over 16,000 students.
 Ohlone is proud of its role in the community college system—both in the United States and California—and honored to be able to provide its students with a quality educational experience.